DevSwayam/Disburse_network/README.md

 10. **Espresso confirms** the rollup transaction
 11. **Solver reclaims their liquidity after confirmation** 🧠

----

 # Disburse Rollup powered by Espresso

-## What is Disburse?

-**Disburse** is a one-click multi-chain payout protocol that enables developers, DAOs, and organizations to send funds to multiple chains from a single source chain.
-Powered by Nitro rollups via **Espresso**, Disburse ensures fast, efficient, and low-cost intent-based disbursements across chains.
+Disburse is a one-click multi-chain payout protocol that enables developers, DAOs, and organizations to send funds to multiple chains from a single source chain.
+Powered by Nitro rollups via Espresso, Disburse ensures fast, efficient, and low-cost intent-based disbursements across chains.

+It leverages Hyperlane for message passing and secure cross-chain communication, and uses HotShot for high-speed finality.

 It leverages **Hyperlane** for message passing and secure cross-chain communication, and uses **HotShot** for high-speed finality.